-- to farming, (ii) hay stock, and (iii) production loss due to exceptional cold, drought, damp weather, or winterkill. - To individuals and organisations (excluding municipalities) for damages caused by disease, unusual weather, or accidents that are not imputable to careless actions of the parties eligible to assistance.
+- To parties as a result of damages caused to (i) assets subject to tax on the incomes of municipalities, fences, cultivated land, and electric lines necessary to farming, (ii) hay stock, and (iii) production loss due to exceptional cold, drought, damp weather, or winterkill. - To individuals and organisations (excluding municipalities) for damages caused by disease, unusual weather, or accidents that are not imputable to careless actions of the parties eligible to assistance.
 Are compensated: (i) damages to livestock and derived products as well as (ii) production losses.